Janspeed 100

 Player availability is a significant factor in all our senior team's successes and the whole Club is committed to producing a positive culture across all the teams to encourage and sustain player engagement.
 Commitment over the past 18 months has been outstanding with an increase in numbers training with new players being openly welcomed.

-Walking Rugby continues to grow and is now well established after a reorganisation during lockdown.
-Training numbers are high, and they are looking forward to upcoming festivals.
+Walking Rugby continues to grow and is now well established with a full program.
+Training numbers are high, and several festivals were attended with fun being had by all.
+The Salisbury WR festival was extremely well supported and will become a main fixture in the calendar.
 Their sportsmanship and enthusiasm are to be applauded.

 The Youth section is buoyant, and we expect to be welcoming many new and existing players to the game.
 We look forward to the children reaping the rewards of the high-quality coaching Salisbury RFC provides this season and beyond.